kainjow/Mustache/README.md

 #### 3.1 - in progress

-* Added a new lambda type that takes an additional render function.
-The existing lambda type (since version 3.0 and below) incorrectly always rendered its result.
-This new lambda type (innovatively called `lambda2`) does not render its result but allows the user to call the `render` argument to render the section text, or any other text.
+* Added a new lambda type (innovatively called `lambda2`) that takes an additional render function.
+It will not render its result but allows the user to call the `render` argument to render the section text, or any other text.

 #### 3.0 - July 8, 2017